 A quarry worker infected with rabies, ready to attack

-The remaining members of the cult attack each other in what remains of the town whilst Pete, Sylvia and Andy, who has expressed regret for what had happened to Sylvia, try to find a means of escape.
-The group find Mildred hidden inside the bakery, but as they are let inside, Andy is attacked and killed by a rabid construction worker and the store is breached but Mildred manages to kill one as they escape outside to her car.
+The remaining members of the cult attack each other in what remains of the town whilst Pete, Sylvia, and Andy, who have expressed regret for what had happened to Sylvia, try to find a means of escape.
+The group finds Mildred hidden inside the bakery, but as they are let inside, Andy is attacked and killed by a rabid construction worker, and the store is breached but Mildred manages to kill one as they escape outside to her car.
 Surrounded by Rabid workers and cultists, the car is flipped over and all looks lost until a group of armed police, led by Robert, gun down the remaining infected and save the trio from harm.

 Special effects of woman burning alive

-The film was originally title Phobia but was changed after production to be more fitting for a double feature and renamed I Drink Your Blood to be paired with I Eat Your Skin, a film that went by the name Zombie and was shelfed for 6 years before Jerry Gross obtained the rights to release the film under this double feature.
+The film was originally titled Phobia but was changed after production to be more fitting for a double feature and renamed I Drink Your Blood to be paired with I Eat Your Skin.
+This film went by the name Zombie and was shelved for 6 years before Jerry Gross obtained the rights to release the film under this double feature.

-The film was the first to receive an X rating for violence alone and was re-edited and scenes reshot to receive a M rating and a cinema release.
-It is rumoured that David Durston based the character of the cult leader, Horace, on actual cult leader Charles Manson, who was made famous for ordering his cult to go on a killing spree in 1960’s California.
+The film was the first to receive an X rating for violence alone and was re-edited and scenes reshot to receive an M rating and a cinema release.
+It is rumoured that David Durston based the character of the cult leader, Horace, on actual cult leader Charles Manson, who was made famous for ordering his cult to go on a killing spree in 1960s California.
 With the film being marketed and released a year after Manson’s conviction, Jerry Gross wanted to cash in on the public’s fascination and disgust with the case.
-In 2009, David announced that he planned to remake the film, which he had started work on the films script, unfortunately, David’s death in 2010 has causes the project to be permanently shelved.
+In 2009, David announced that he planned to remake the film, and he had started work on the film’s script, unfortunately, David’s death in 2010 has caused the project to be permanently shelved.

 Cult leader infected with rabies